dijaunsmith/simongame/README.md

-Web game to testing one`s memory.
+Web game to test one`s memory